jhpyle/docassemble/_docs/config.md

 config from: arn:aws:secretsmanager:us-west-2:916432579235:secret:Config-AHE2yI
 {% endhighlight %}

+Note that in this example, the `debug` directive was overridden from `False` to `True` by the importing of directives from the `config from` reference.

-The `config from` directive allows you to maintain all of your Configuration (or as much of your Configuration as you want) in JSON format in an [AWS Secret].
-Every time the server restarts, the server will retrieve the `config from` secret from [AWS Secrets Manager] and apply it to your Configuration.
-The contents of the Configuration will not be stored in a file on the server; only the [ARN] reference will be visible in the `config.yml` file.
+The `config from` directive allows you to maintain all of your Configuration (or as much of your Configuration as you want) in a secret on [AWS] or [Microsoft Azure].
+Every time the server restarts, the server will retrieve the `config from` secret from the cloud and apply it to your Configuration.
+The contents of the Configuration will not be stored in a file on the server; only the [ARN] reference or [Key Vault Reference] will be visible in the `config.yml` file.

 # <a name="aws_secrets"></a>Using AWS Secrets Manager